 Are you into nightlife?
 Spots like Amsterdam, Berlin, and Prague know how to party, and they each have their own style.

 What do you like to eat?
-The answer to this one will tell you whether you should be prioritizing tapas near the beaches of Barcelona, or scarfing down pork knuckles and pretzels in Munich.
+This answer will tell you whether you should prioritize tapas near the beaches of Barcelona or scarf down pork knuckles and pretzels in Munich.

-Knowing what you like will help you narrow the scope of a continent that has such a variety of cultural experiences so close together.
+Knowing what you like will help you narrow the scope of a continent like Europe with various cultural experiences.

 Europe is pretty dense.
-Nothing is terribly far apart, but if you only have 10 days, it’s nice to select nearby destinations that minimize the complexity (and associated time!) of travel logistics.
+Nothing is far apart, but if you only have ten days, it’s nice to select nearby destinations that minimize the complexity (and associated time!) of travel logistics.

 Fortunately, Europe has one of the world’s best continental train systems, and this is one of the most hassle-free ways of getting from one place to the next.
-When trains aren’t the best option, there are also several bus companies that do long-distance bus routes across Europe.
+Several bus companies do long-distance bus routes across Europe when trains aren’t the best option.
 FlixBus is a great place to start, and don’t forget Busabout!